mathewlowry/myhub-gpt/AI4Communities post.md

 **Model collapse may provide the funding for accelerating decentralised collective intelligence.
 What needs to happen next?**

-*The version you're reading now is an early draft: I am publishing this using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e) - where I publish a string of versions as I develop my thoughts - because I'm hoping constructive reactions to early drafts like these will help me answer my questions and so finish the post.
-Links to the latest and previous versions, if any, are in the footer.*
+*(Notes: This is an early draft: I am using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e), where I publish my early versions as I develop my thoughts in the hope that constructive comments will help me finish the post.
+More information and links to the latest and previous versions in the footer.
+I also just loaded version 4, including most of the sources, into NotebookLLM and generated [audio discussion - v4](https://notebooklm.google.com/notebook/39e58e82-8235-45d0-bcfa-e378b3572b69/audio).
+Still absorbing it.)*

 In my last post I highlighted how the authors of the [model collapse paper](https://www.nature.com/articles/s41586-024-07566-y) in _Nature_ pointed out that in the future any data stemming from “_genuine human interactions … will be increasingly valuable_” for training the next generation of LLMs.
 Online, there’s nothing more genuinely human than the interactions in a well-managed digital community, so “_after greed and short-sightedness floods the commons with low-grade AI content…_ **_well-managed online communities of actual human beings [may be] the only place able to provide the sort of data tomorrow’s LLMs will need” (_**[How Model Collapse could revive authentic human communities](https://mathewlowry.medium.com/how-model-collapse-could-revive-authentic-human-communities-e723d8048ef3)).